Colombia–Poland relations: History

 In 1931, Colombia and Poland established diplomatic relations.
 Initially, Poland accredited its diplomatic legation in Mexico City as concurrent accreditation to Colombia.
 Soon afterwards, Poland opened an honorary consulate in the Colombian capital of Bogotá which was later upgraded to a diplomatic legation.
 In 1935, Colombia opened a diplomatic legation in Warsaw.
 During the 1930s, a few Polish families, mainly of Jewish origin, immigrated to Colombia.

 After the German Invasion of Poland in September 1939 which sparked World War II; the Colombian government allowed, in 1942, the Polish government-in-exile based in London to operate a diplomatic legation in Bogotá.
 In December 1941, Colombia severed diplomatic relations with the Axis powers, following the Japanese attack on Pearl Harbor, and declared war on the Axis powers on 26 November 1943.
 After the war, the Colombian government recognized the Polish Provisional Government of National Unity in December 1945.
 Between 1952 and 1964, diplomatic relations between Colombia and Poland were suspended while Colombia had an authoritarian government which coincided with La Violencia, a period of unrest in Colombia.
-On 28 July 1969, Colombia and Poland re-estabslished diplomatic relations.
+On 28 July 1969, Colombia and Poland re-established diplomatic relations.
 In 1975, the first Polish ambassador arrived to Colombia and upgraded the Polish diplomatic legation to an embassy in Bogotá.

 In June 1998, former Polish President, Lech Wałęsa was invited to Colombia to partake in a conference titled "Solidarity and Peace in the New Millennium".
 Wałęsa was also invited to the Presidential Palace and met with Colombian President Andrés Pastrana Arango.
 In April 2002, Aleksander Kwaśniewski became the first Polish President to pay an official visit to Colombia.
 In January 2018, Colombian President Juan Manuel Santos met with Polish President Andrzej Duda during World Economic Forum in Davos, Switzerland.